rodricios/crawl-to-the-future/crawlers/Way-Back/README.md

 # file://c:/users/rodrigo/appdata/local/temp/tmpr46riv.html
 ```

-Note: if your browser doesn't pop up with the page you've just parsed, then just copy and paste
+Note: if your browser doesn't pop up with the page you've just parsed, just copy and paste
 the filepath into your browser.

 ---

-So far so good :) Referring back to that post, which I'll paste here
+From my end, so far so good :)

+Now take a minute to read the *superuser* post:

 > The idea is to use some of the nide URL features of the wayback machine:
 >